rahgadda/chatgpt/README.md

 ## Example
 - As part of this demo we will try to create an example to help ChatGPT to provide information about Customer 360 for Underwriter.
+  - Extraction
-  - Reading PDF
+    - CSV
-    - Camelot
+    - Excel
-    - PDFMiner
+    - PDF
-    - PyPDF2
+  - Langchain
   - Weaviate DB
-  - Langchain
   - LLM
-    - ChatGPT
+    - OpenAI
     - Huggingface
     - Cohere
     - GPT4All